 But, the facts of life for online writing were clear; if I were going to be successful, I couldn’t go against the grain.
 I hate to say this, and I know if you don’t have anything nice to say, you should keep your mouth shut, but I saw that clichés were typical on popular writing sites.

-I then decided I would become the newest poster child for clichéd writing.
+I then decided I would become the most recent poster child for clichéd writing.
 But when push came to shove, I couldn’t bring myself to be the spitting image of someone else.

 I’m Not Fishing Today

 Alas, however much I tried to get with the program, I still respected my readers enough not to think of them as fish.